Why a Miami Valley Customer Care

 “Creating Partners is about applying the eMod-ular Adaptive intelligence™ (eAdI™) Principle of Leadership-Followship™ to create Followship-Leadership™ ” Richard Jorgensen, PhD (hc).

-The Awareness Communication Technology, LLC. vision is to create an eMod network with the Not “What”, But “How” philosophy.
-We join with visionary leaders to chart a course for a better tomorrow.
+The Awareness Communication Technology, LLC.
+(AwareComm®) vision is to create an eMod network with the Not “What”, But “How” philosophy.
+AwareComm’s® ecosystem and Followship™ Partner Program provides visionary leaders a way to chart their dream as part of a better tomorrow.
 When you think about your intention of how you are a part of the AwareComm team and how you contribute to the quality of life of others, consider the quote from Dr. Richard Jorgensen, regarding his legacy.

 “Education is the gateway……..the quality of my journey is what determines the value of my destination”